cvmfs/doc-cvmfs/cpt-details.rst

-Blacklisted fingerprints prevent clients from loading future repository publications by a corresponding compromised repository key, but they do not prevent mounting a repository revision that had previously been mounted on a client because the catalog for that revision is already in the cache.
+Blacklisted fingerprints prevent clients from loading future repository publications by a corresponding compromised repository key, but they do not prevent mounting a repository revision that had previously been mounted on a client, because the catalog for that revision is already in the cache.
 However, the same blacklist files also support another format that actively blocks revisions associated with a compromised repository key from being mounted and even forces